2023 Three Minute Thesis (3MT®) Competition Rules

 What is 3MT®, Why is it Beneficial, How is it Judged, and How to Prepare

-Three Minute Thesis Competition Submission Requirements
+Three Minute Thesis Competition Submission Requirements and Selection Process

 2. To be considered, the author must be a Student or Young Professional (YP); YPs are defined by IEEE as post-student members who are within 15 years of receiving their first professional degree.